 Analyzing Delta Air Lines's Unusual Options Activity

-Delta Air Lines (NYSE:DAL) shares experienced unusual options activity on Tuesday.
-The stock price moved up to $43.39 following the option alert.
+On Wednesday, shares of Delta Air Lines (NYSE:DAL) saw unusual options activity.
+After the option alert, the stock price moved up to $43.47.

 - Sentiment: BULLISH